 - The Mautic files (The zip file with the Mautic code)

-- Your uploaded assets (Images, pdf files and any other attachements)
+- Your uploaded assets (Images, pdf files and any other attachments)

 - Your Mautic Database (Not the engine, that's included in Server software, but the data stored in your Mautic DB)

-Each of these 4 types of data have different availability, because of that we will have to treat them differently in our backup strategy.
+Each of these 4 types of data has different availability, because of that we will have to treat them differently in our backup strategy.